ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/creatingfolderswithinfastdrive.md

-# Creating Folders in FASTdrive
+# Creating Folders in FastDrive

-Primarily, folders are created within the FASTdrive web app.
+Primarily, folders are created within the FastDrive web app.
 In order to create a folder, navigate to either your __Personal Folders__ or your __Shared Folders__.
 If you navigate to your __Personal Folders__ you will see the following screen.
 Of course, if you already have some files here, they will be listed.

 ![Image57](files/Image57.png)